faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

 * 30/12/2021: Deadline to submit the testing predictions.   :heavy_check_mark:

 * 30/01/2022: Testing Rank release.
-The Top-teams should submit their packages (that contain their codes to be checked), and their approach's description text which is prefered to be an  the ARXIV link (but you can submit a PDF as well)
+The Top-teams should submit their packages (that contain their codes to be checked; better to provide github link), and their approach's description text, it is prefered to submit an the ARXIV link (but you can submit a PDF as well)

-* (you are invited to send your papers to our Covid-19 Workshop,  https://cmt3.research.microsoft.com/Covid2022, otherwise, send us the ARXIV link).
+*  Deadline to submit ou are invited to send your papers to our

-*   30/01/2022: The Deadline to submit the packages.

-*   15/02/2022: Deadline to submit the papers.
+*   15/03/2022: Deadline to submit the papers to the associated Covid-19 Workshop,  https://sites.google.com/view/covid19iciap2022/.

-*   28/02/2022: Notification of the papers acceptance.